Eight myths about snakes

 #8: Snakes are deaf

-Although they lack eardrums, snakes possess inner ears which are able to pick up not only ground-borne vibrations but low frequency airborne sounds.
+Although they lack eardrums, snakes possess inner ears which can pick up not only ground-borne vibrations but low frequency airborne sounds.
 They do have difficulty with sounds at a higher pitch.

 And now a few common misconceptions...